-The National Wound Care Strategy Programme (NWCSP) has commissioned the development of a new core capabilities framework for health and care staff involved in wound care in England.
-The framework will describe the required skills, knowledge and behaviours to improve wound care in three clinical areas (Pressure Ulcers, Lower Limb and Surgical Wounds).
+The National Wound Care Strategy Programme (NWCSP) commissioned the development of this core capabilities framework for health and care staff involved in wound care in England.
+The framework describes the required skills, knowledge and behaviours to improve wound care in three clinical areas (Pressure Ulcers, Lower Limb and Surgical Wounds).

-Wound care in England is thought to cost approximately £6 billion.
+Wound care in England is thought to cost approximately £8.3 billion per annum.
 There is marked unwarranted variation in treatment of wounds, with underuse of evidence-based practice and overuse of ineffective interventions.
 Non-healing or delayed healing of chronic wounds is a major factor in care costs and many of these wounds could be prevented or healed more quickly.

 Purpose and scope of the framework

-The Core capabilities will be described in three tiers and a practitioner working in health or care, or a carer or a person with a wound, may move between these tiers depending on their role, setting or circumstances.
+The Core capabilities are described in three tiers and a practitioner working in a health or care setting, may move between these tiers depending on their role, setting or circumstances.